In this article, you’ll find answers to questions like:

 “There’s validity to the argument that too much responsibility too early can rob a child of their childhood.
 But my parents knew it was important to prepare us to handle life’s challenges.
 So I taught my kids to do the same when they were young because Mommy may not always be around, and I needed them to know how to take care of themselves.”

-Sadly, the answer too often is no, says Cheryl Checkers, clinical consultant at the National Alliance on Mental Illness in Palm Beach County.
+Parents too often don't give their children the tools to grow up, says Cheryl Checkers, former clinical director at the National Alliance on Mental Illness Palm Beach County.

 “We spend so much energy protecting our kids from dangers seen and unseen, that they rarely get the chance to test their mettle or develop coping skills,” she says.
 “When we do too much for them, they don’t learn from examples, are ill-prepared for work or social environments, and things like depression and esteem issues set in.